kivymd/KivyMD/docs/sources/getting-started.rst

 .. rubric:: To left - `Kivy`, to right - `KivyMD`:

 .. image:: https://github.com/HeaTTheatR/KivyMD-data/raw/master/gallery/kivymddoc/hello-world.png
+    :align: center

 At first glance, the `KivyMD` example contains more code...
 However, the following example already demonstrates how difficult it is to create a custom button in `Kivy`:

 .. code-block:: python